stratis-storage/stratis-docs/content/multi-threading.md

 ------------------------
 The device-mapper event task loops forever waiting for a device-mapper event.
 On receipt of any event, it locks the `stratisd` engine, and processes the event.
-It yields only when waiting for a new device-mapper event, it blocks on the engine mutex.
+It yields when waiting for a new device-mapper event or when waiting for a lock on the engine.

 udev event handling task
 ------------------------